 You’d never guess there was any tension within the group as you put that needle on the LP.
-‘Silicone Grown’ kicks things off in perfect raunchy Faces style as the band deliver their signature ramshackle rock and roll.
-Written by Stewart and Ron Wood, it shows that despite any internal fracas, or perhaps because of them, the band have lost no fire in their engine.
+“Silicone Grown” kicks things off in perfect raunchy style as the Faces deliver their signature ramshackle rock and roll.
+Written by Stewart and Ron Wood, it shows that despite any internal issues, or perhaps because of them, the Faces have lost no fire in their engine.

-‘Cindy Incidentally,’ a hit single in the U.K., follows perfectly.
+“Cindy Incidentally,” a hit single in the U.K., follows perfectly.
 The song barely made a dent stateside and makes one wonder if its fate would have been different were it released as a Stewart solo disc.
 Alas, we will never know.
-‘Flags And Banners’ is another diamond from the pen of Ronnie Lane, this time employing a traditional folk-style melody and feel with great results.
+“Flags and Banners” is another diamond from the pen of Ronnie Lane, this time employing a traditional folk-style melody and feel with great results.

 On the other hand, “Glad and Sorry” is a genuine treat, and certainly one of Lane’s finest moments here.
-‘Just Another Honky’ is a solid mid-tempo groover the band were so adept at, with McLagan’s piano as the star here.
-The instrumental ‘Fly In The Ointment,’ however, seems like an afterthought here and is somewhat out of place.
+“Just Another Honky” is a solid mid-tempo groover the Faces were so adept at, with McLagan’s piano as the star here.
+The instrumental “Fly in the Ointment,” however, seems like an afterthought here and is somewhat out of place.

-The album ends with the title song, which, over time, has become one of the band’s best-loved tracks.
+Ooh La La ends with the title song, which, over time, has become one of the band’s best-loved tracks.
 Written by the two Ronnies, the direction of the song was in question at first.
-“It was too high or low for Ronnie — I can’t remember which,” said McLagan in the box set liner notes.
+“It was too high or low for Ronnie — I can’t remember which,” said McLagan in the liner notes.
 “And Rod said it was in the wrong key for him.”

 In fact, Stewart has some reservations about all the Faces albums.
-“None, to my mind, really did us justice or brought the energy of which we were capable onto record.”
-He was quick to note that part of the reason may have been the preparations used for recording.
+“None, to my mind, really did us justice or brought the energy of which we were capable onto record,” he said.
+Rod was quick to note that part of the reason may have been the preparations used for recording.
 “Sessions with the Faces always started out in the pub,” he said.
-“Quite often we were in the pub longer than we were in the studio.”
+“Quite often, we were in the pub longer than we were in the studio.”